 Participating members receive a discounted electric rate to operate the heat pump each October through May, as figured with November to June billing.
 The electric heat pump is sub-metered to record the kilowatt hours used.
 (As shown in photo.)
-Members must allow Boone Electric to control the unit in the summer during peak usage times in order to receive the discounted rate.
+Members must allow Boone Electric to control the unit in the summer and winter during peak usage times in order to receive the discounted rate.

 If we can reduce the demand or hold it steady with programs like Dual Fuel, the result will be more stable electric rates for you.
 Learn about Boone Electric's Dual Fuel Program.
 Here is a list of Dual Fuel dealers.
 For more information, ask for the Member Services Department at 573-449-4181.

 - $300 per system from Boone with a minimum SEER rating of 13 and $150 per ton if it is a 17 or greater SEER from AECI if Energy Star®; subject to change without notice.

 - If a system(s) is a new install (not a previous Dual Fuel), it may qualify for up to two (2) - $300 rebates if the SEER meets minimum federal efficiency standards.